ansaril3/questTg/README.md

-# QuestTG — Telegram Text Quest Interpreter Bot
+# QuestTG — Telegram Interactive Fiction Bot (Text Quests)

 **QuestTG** is a Telegram bot for interactive text-based quests.
 ⚙️ This is a Python implementation of [PolyQuest](https://github.com/PolyQuest/PolyQuest.github.io) which is based on [URQW](https://github.com/urqw/UrqW) language.